Daniela Mărănducă: Artistic gymnastics career

-Mărănducă started gymnastics at the age of 6 at Farul Constanţa Club.
+Mărănducă started gymnastics at the age of 6 at Farul Constanța Club.
 In 1991 she became the first gymnast from that club to be selected to the national team.

 At the beginning of her senior career she was not selected to participate at major international competitions.
 Instead she competed at the Romanian Internationals and Romanian Nationals.
 In 1993 she finished third all around at the Romanian Internationals behind Lavinia Miloșovici and Ludmila Stovbchataya.

 Soon after this competition she broke her ankle and severely sprained her wrist during practice.
 She was told that she would not be able to return to gymnastics but after recovering from her injuries she went back to Constanţa to train with the junior team.
 She made it back in the national team in 1994.
 Her determination to return to the national team was a great inspiration to the juniors training at Farul.
 Among these juniors was Simona Amânar who declared that seeing Mărănducă train and returning to the national team was "the best lesson [I] had ever learned".

 1994 was a good year for Mărănducă.
 She won several medals at some minor competitions and went with the team in Dormunt to compete in the 1994 World Championships.
 Her performance on all four events, highlighted by a 9.8 on vault and a 9.837 on floor, helped the team to win the gold medal.
 She was also voted the most beautiful gymnast by the journalists covering the championships.

 Mărănducă retired from artistic gymnastics at the end of 1994 and went back to Constanţa where she majored in Environmental studies and helped with coaching at Farul.